Licensure & Copyright

 Certificates

-The IAFF will provide to the Full Licensee a custom certificate template for the fire department.
-The certificate template will be utilized by the fire department to present to those members who successfully complete the FGS Operations Course.
+The IAFF will provide to the Limited Licensee a custom certificate to present to those members who successfully complete the FGS Operations Course.

-To ensure that the IAFF has adequate resources to conduct on-site reviews and audits, Limited License holders will be charged an annual licensing fee of five thousand dollars ($5,000).
-Limited Licensees will also be provided any and all updates to the FGS Program.
-Limited Licenses will continue to be non-transferable, non-exclusive and revocable at will for any reason.
+To ensure that the IAFF has adequate resources to conduct on-site reviews and audits, Limited License holders will be charged an annual licensing fee of five thousand dollars ($5,000), payable only by check or money order.
+Credit card payments are not permitted.
+Limited Licensees will also be provided all updates to the FGS Program.
+Limited Licenses are non-transferable, non-exclusive and revocable at will for any reason.

 Copyright